SusanthMK/FemCare-AI/README.md

 FemCare AI is a modern digital health platform focused on improving hormonal health through structured data collection and intelligent analysis.

-It moves beyond traditional tracking by providing **meaningful insights and proactive health guidance**.
+It goes beyond traditional tracking by delivering **meaningful insights and proactive healthcare guidance**.

+---

+## Why It Matters

+Hormonal health conditions are often underdiagnosed and poorly managed due to lack of continuous monitoring and personalized care.

+FemCare AI aims to bridge this gap by providing accessible, intelligent, and proactive healthcare support.

 ---